Carla-de-Beer/p5js-projects/Colour Predictor/README.md

 # Colour Predictor

-Neural network that predicts whether white or black text is better suited to a given coloured background.
+A neural network that predicts whether white or black text is better suited to a given coloured background.

 Based on Daniel Shiffman's Coding Train video example: https://www.youtube.com/watch?v=KtPpoMThKUs

 The code has been amended from example shown through the addition of the softmax functionality to the output nodes.
+A Tensorflow.js version of this project can be found [here](https://github.com/Carla-de-Beer/Tensorflow-js/tree/master/Colour%20Predictor).

 </br>
 <p align="center">